keny5551/internship-app/README.md

 ## Introduction

 This project is a web application that will display a list of hard drives.
 The application provides a user interface to add, edit disks from the list.
 The application uses React.js for the frontend and Node.js with Express.js for the backend.
 The data is stored in a MySQL database.
+The user doesn't need to create a table as I have used the Sequelize library to create models that will automatically generate the database.

 ## Installation